 The holiday season is upon us and everyone is wanting their house to look perfect and sparkling clean before the holidays.
 Making your house Christmas-ready for the holidays and for all the guests and holiday dinners is definitely not the most pleasant thing in the world, however, it is a necessity.
 In this rather stressful and overwhelming time of the year, you may be tempted to make things happen more quickly and neglect some of the important requirements for cleaning and maintaining some spots of your home.
 Of course, speed is more desired than thorough cleaning at this time of the year.
-However, a wood floor cleaning is a matter of proper maintenance whole year round and taking the right decisions on time.
-In this line of thoughts, be sure to maintain and treat your hardwood floor properly this season and invest into high-quality cleaning products and that way you will enjoy a flawless-looking floor in perfect condition for the longest time.
+However, a wood floor cleaning is a matter of proper maintenance whole year-round and taking the right decisions on time.
+In this line of thoughts, be sure to maintain and treat your hardwood floor properly this season and invest in high-quality cleaning products and that way you will enjoy a flawless-looking floor in perfect condition for the longest time.

 Let’s talk a bit more about steam cleaners and if using them is appropriate for hardwood floors.
 In fact, cleaning with steam cleaners is definitely a convenient way to speed-clean the entire house, but is this the right way to clean hardwood?
 If you are hosting a get-together or a Christmas dinner, for sure you want your home to look fresh and what better way than using the steam cleaner?

 We are not recommending you to use any kind of steam cleaner on solid and engineered wood floors, although there are some brands that advertise steam cleaners are suitable for wood.
 The concern is that they simply generate too much moisture and also change the indoor temperature and because of that they are highly not suitable for wooden floors.